April 25, 2009

 Photo Source: Moesson magazine / www.onzeplek.nl

 At age 18, Han returned to the East Indies as a fully trained musician.
 But home was no longer the rural plantation in Bondowoso.
-The once mighty sugar industry on Java had dwindled in the Great Depression.
-[1] Whether Henri Sr. lost his plantation management job in the widespread layoffs, or resigned to pursue a different career, we cannot say, but by 1935 the family had relocated to the city of Malang.
-The prospects for a young classical pianist at this time can be guessed from Han's abject employment in his mother's dance studio.
-There he played the monotonous class music to which Emma's students repetitively practiced their steps.
+The once mighty sugar industry on Java had dwindled in the Great Depression and the family had moved to Malang.
+[1] Whether Henri Sr. lost his plantation management job in the widespread layoffs, or resigned to pursue a different career, we cannot say.
+Han's prospects as a young classical pianist can be guessed from his abject employment in his mother's dance studio.
+There he played the monotonous class music to which ballet students repetitively practiced their steps.
 His creative spirit chafed at this dull work:

 He totally hated it.
 Accompanying dance classes is the worst that can be done to a true artist, as you have to play to a strict beat, strict measures.
 [2]

 Han had greater ambitions and different aims than those envisaged by his parents.
-The classics he loved, but his imagination was fired by jazz and swing music, radiating across the Pacific from America.
-He began experimenting with these new musical forms, to the exasperation of Henri Sr. Unyielding, but tiring of fruitless arguments, Han secretly joined an octet jazz combo, John Kiliaan & His Band, which was the regular dance band at the Hotel Centrum.
+The classics he loved, but the jazz and swing music radiating across the Pacific from America fired his imagination.
+He began experimenting with these new musical forms, to the exasperation of his father.
+His rebellion found an outlet when the family relocated to Surabaya, the great port city and naval base of East Java.
+Here there was a vibrant jazz scene.
+Han secretly joined a semi-professional combo, John Kiliaan and His Band.
+They played at various night spots and had a regular gig at the Centrum, a restaurant and dance hall located on the Tunjungan.
 [3]

-John Kiliaan & His Band at the Hotel Centrum (circa 1936)
+John Kiliaan & His Band at the Centrum, circa 1936

 Han Samethini Collection